← Back to Library

 Element Relationship: Day Master controls, same polarity

-Windfall money, investment returns, speculative gains, and social generosity.
-Piān Cái is the money that comes through opportunity rather than labor.
-People with strong Piān Cái are often generous to the point of carelessness — easy come, easy go.
+Opportunity-based money themes, side-income possibilities, speculative tendencies, and social generosity.
+Piān Cái describes resources that seem to arrive through timing and networks rather than routine labor.
+Traditional readings often describe strong Piān Cái as generous to the point of carelessness — easy come, easy go.

 Psychological Pattern